Weight Loss Drugs (continued)

 Contrave (bupropion SR/naltrexone SR) by Orexigen

 This is a combination of a known antidepressant and smoking cessation medication (bupropion/Wellbutrin) and a drug that treats alcohol and opioid addiction (naltrexone).
-Bupropion is thought to increase dopamine activity in the brain which helps reduce appetite and increase energy burned.
+Bupropion is thought to increase dopamine activity in the brain, which helps reduce appetite and increase energy burned.
 Naltrexone works by blocking opioid receptors.
-In clinical trials, it has shown success in helping subjects lose weight—and keep the weight off—for up to a year.
-Those who took the drug for six months and participated in a weigh management program lost 25 lbs. on average, compared to those taking the placebo and partaking in weight management who lost 17 lbs. in the same time period.
+In clinical trials, it has shown success in helping patients lose weight—and keep the weight off—for up to a year.
+Those who took the drug for six months and participated in a weight management program lost 25 lbs. on average, compared to those taking the placebo and partaking in weight management who lost 17 lbs. in the same time period.
 The drug shows some promise in helping control cholesterol and blood sugar.
 Side effects include nausea, constipation, headache, vomiting, and insomnia, among others.
-The FDA had asked the manufacturer to conduct a long-term study of the drug's safety and efficacy after some concerns surfaced in 2011.
+The FDA had asked the manufacturer to conduct a long-term study of the drug's safety and efficacy after some concerns regarding the long-term cardiovascular effects of contrave surfaced in 2011.
 These studies can take years to complete, so stay tuned for more information as it becomes available.

 Pramlintide/metreleptin by Amylin Pharmaceuticals, Inc. and Takeda Pharmecuticals Company Limited

 Due to reassessment of this combination therapy, the makers announced in 2011 that they were discontinuing the development of the drug, which combined pramlintide, an analog of the natural hormone amylin, and metreleptin, an analog of the natural hormone leptin.
 The partners reported looking into perhaps developing a similar therapy with less frequent dosing to supply new options for weight loss.

 Meridia (sibutramide) by Abbott